 5 Fab Green Holidays

-From stylish “urban nature concept” sanctuaries to farm-to-fork adventures, and blissed-out city stays, Greece is getting greener every year.
-Amanda Dardanis introduces 5 wonderful destinations where you can boost your eco-cred during 2018.
+With stylish “urban nature concept” sanctuaries, farm-to-fork adventures, and blissed-out city stays, Greece is getting greener every year.
+Amanda Dardanis introduces 5 wonderful destinations – from organic farms to barefoot-luxury beachfront retreats – where you can boost your eco-cred this year.

 The Hands-on One

 There are few better ways to bond with Greece and her timeless traditions than on an authentic agri-tourism adventure.